footballhead/evo-is-the-key/README.md

   * Audacity -- `audacity.sourceforge.net` -- Mostly for generating white noise
   * AS3SFXR -- `www.superflashbros.net/as3sfxr/` -- Used for all other sounds; used over SFXR because Flash is cross-platform and I was developing on Linux
   * GIMP -- `www.gimp.org` -- Used for all the GFX
-  * JarSplice -- `www.ninjacave.com/jarsplice` -- Used for distribution of release
+  * JarSplice -- `www.ninjacave.com/jarsplice` -- Used for original release distribution
+  * JarSplicePlus -- `https://github.com/lquesada/JarSplicePlus` -- Used now instead of JarSplice because it offers command-line support

 If you're on Linux some of these programs can be found through your distribution's package manager.